 The 21st Century

-Now, well over a half-century later, UE is a strong, vibrant, rank-and-file run union.
+Now, over 70 years later, UE is a strong, vibrant, rank-and-file run union.
 We continue to organize new members and represent UE members in ways that few other unions can match.
-This on-line pamphlet explains how it works.
+This booklet explains how it works.